JPro-one/JPro-Documentation/README.md

   jproVersion = "2018.1.0"            // The jpro version to use.

   openURLOnStartup = false            // This prevents the browser from opening
-                                      // when the app starts.
-                                      // This might be useful when ... ??
+                                      // when jproRun is called.

   openingPath = /fullscreen/          // A prefix to use for the path in
                                       // the Url for the browser.